 Conditions for Viewing

-You can look up at the night sky nearly every night this week, including tonight (Sunday) to see if you can catch a glimpse of a meteor.
-Generally, the best times for viewing will be between 11:00 PM and sunrise, which is generally from 5:55 AM through 6:00 AM this week.
-As mentioned, the peak of this shower is expected from 11:00 PM Monday 21st October through 5:56 AM Tuesday 22nd October 2019.
+You can look up at the night sky nearly every night this week to see if you can catch a glimpse of a meteor.
+Generally, the best times for viewing will be between 11:00 PM and sunrise, which is generally from 5:45 PM through 6:00 AM this week.
+As mentioned, the peak of this shower is expected from 11:00 PM Tuesday 20th October through sunrise (5:54 AM) Wednesday 21st October 2020.

-But, there are lots of impediments for viewing in Trinidad and Tobago.
+But, there are impediments for viewing in Trinidad and Tobago.

 Firstly, light pollution is a major issue in most populated areas across Western and Northern Trinidad, as well as the Western half of Tobago.
 Unfortunately, there is little you can do about this beyond traveling into darker areas such as parts of Northern Coastal Trinidad, or Eastern and Southern parts of the island.